 2. Connect with casting directors.

-Introduce yourself to local casting directors by sending them information about your latest project and complimentary tickets to see you in a play.
+Introduce yourself to local casting directors by sending them information about your latest project or complimentary tickets to see you in a play.
 Tickets will only be helpful if you have a role that really shows off your acting skills.
 But if you’re not currently in a production, you can still send the casting director your headshot, résumé, and a short cover letter through the mail.
 Most people won’t open an unsolicited photo attached to an email.

 In your cover letter, make sure a small image of your headshot is included on your letterhead along with your contact information, so they can easily reach you.
 There’s no need to list the jobs you’ve done in the cover letter.
 They will see your credits on your résumé.
 Let them know something about you.
 Having a referral you can mention in your letter is always the best way to connect.